- Contact Us

 Bakerjian, D. (2008).
 Care of nursing home residents by advanced practice nurses: A review of the literature.
 Research in Gerontological Nursing, 1(3), 177-185. doi: 10.3928/00220124-20091301-01.

-Bakerjian conducted an extensive review of the literature, particularly of NP-led care.
-She found that long-term care patients managed by NPs were less likely to have avoidable geriatric complications such as falls, UTIs, pressure ulcers, etc. They also had improved functional status, as well as better managed chronic conditions.
+Bakerjian conducted an extensive review of the literature, particularly of NP-led care, and found that long-term care patients managed by NPs were less likely to have avoidable geriatric complications such as falls, urinary tract infections (UTIs), pressure ulcers, etc. They also had improved functional status, as well as better managed chronic conditions.

 Brown, S.A. & Grimes, D.E.
 (1995).
 A meta-analysis of nurse practitioners and nurse midwives in primary care.
 Nursing Research, 44(6), 332-9.

 A meta-analysis of 38 studies, comparing a total of 33 patient outcomes of NPs with those of physicians, demonstrated that NP outcomes were equivalent to or greater than those of physicians.
 NP patients had higher levels of compliance with recommendations in studies where provider assignments were randomized and when other means to control patient risks were used.
 Patient satisfaction and the resolution of pathological conditions were greatest for NPs.
 NP and physician outcomes were equivalent on all other outcomes.

 Carter, A., Chochinov, A. (2007).
 A systematic review of the impact of nurse practitioners on cost, quality of care, satisfaction and wait times in the emergency department.
 Canadian Journal of Emergency Medicine, 9(4), 286-95.